 Flight credit expiration: Travel Bank Credits issued by June 30, 2020, expire 24 months from the date issued.
 Meanwhile, Travel Bank credits issued after June 30, 2020, will expire 12 months from their date of issue.

-Award redeposit fees: There’s no redeposit fee for canceled awards flights.
+Award redeposit fees: There are no redeposit fees for canceled awards flights.

 You can read more information on JetBlue’s travel alerts page.

 Mosaic elite status has been extended for those who currently hold it through Dec.
 31, 2021, including those with statuses set to expire on Dec.
 31, 2020.

-Additionally, JetBlue has cut qualifications for earning 2020 elite status in half.
-Now, you can gain 2020 TrueBlue Mosaic status by earning either:
+Additionally, JetBlue has cut qualifications for earning 2021 elite status in half.
+You can now earn elite status with:

 Didn’t see your airline?